-You can verify whether or not a doctor is licensed and board certified by visiting the board of medicine for your state.
-For example, on the Florida Board of Medicine’s website, click on the Lookup tab to verify a licence.
-The board of medicine provides a detailed profile on a practitioner’s formal education and training as well as any professional and postgraduate training, such as residency and fellowships.
+You can verify whether or not a doctor is licensed and board-certified by visiting the board of medicine for your state.
+For example, on the Florida Board of Medicine’s website, click on the Lookup tab to verify a license.
+The board of medicine provides a detailed profile of a practitioner’s formal education and training as well as any professional and postgraduate training, such as residency and fellowships.

 Are they fellowship-trained?

 Fellowship training gives doctors an opportunity to gain valuable experience beyond the requirements of medical school and a residency.
 A back surgeon who is fellowship-trained has demonstrated skills in a subspecialty, such as orthopedic surgery.
 A fellowship allows a new surgeon to work with nationally recognized experts in the medical field.
 All surgeons at the BioSpine Institute have participated in year-long fellowships to hone their surgical skills.
 These enhanced surgical skills are very beneficial for surgical outcomes.

 How many patients have they treated?